fkropfhamer/docker-zotero-webdav/README.md

 # WebDAV Server Docker

-A secure, fast, and lightweight WebDAV Server, built from the official Nginx image with minimal configuration.
+A secure, fast, and lightweight WebDAV Server, built with lighttpd.

 ## How to use this image